Federal Direct Loan Information:

 |Undergraduate Aggregate Loan Limit $57,500 (no more than $23,000 may be subsidized)|

-In addition, we do not charge interest (for a period of no more than 60 months) on Direct Loans first disbursed on or after October 1, 2008, while a borrower is serving on active duty or performing qualifying National Guard duty during a war or other military operation or other emergency, and serving in an area of hostilities qualifying for special pay.
+In addition, interest is not accrued (for a period of no more than 60 months) on Direct Loans first disbursed on or after October 1, 2008, while a borrower is serving on active duty or performing qualifying National Guard duty during a war or other military operation or other emergency, and serving in an area of hostilities qualifying for special pay.

 Other than interest, is there a charge for this loan?

 There is a loan fee on all Direct Subsidized and Unsubsidized Loans.
 The loan fee is a percentage of the amount of each loan you receive.
-For loans first disbursed on or after July 1, 2013, the loan origination fee is 1.051%.
+For loans first disbursed on or after December 1, 2013 and before October 1, 2014, the loan origination fee is 1.072%.
+For loans first disbursed on or after October 1, 2014 and before October 1, 2015 the fee is increased to 1.073%.
 We will deduct the loan origination fee proportionately from each loan disbursement.
 The specific loan origination fee that you are charged will be reflected in a disclosure statement that we send to you.

 Direct Stafford Loans are issued to students in multiple disbursements.
 Stafford borrowers will be charged loan fees which are deducted from the loan proceeds and are used to cover the costs of loan defaults and other administrative costs of the Direct Loan Program.
 After your loan has been certified, you will receive a Loan Disclosure Statement with pertinent information regarding your loan, including disbursement dates, deducted fees, and net disbursement amounts.